RaniaBenman/demo-cicd-ide-multiws/README.md

 ## Testing and releasing via CI pipeline

+The Github Actions of this repository are already preconfigured :
-- To trigger the CI pipeline, simply merge and push your code into the `staging` branch of this repository.
-The Github Actions of this repo are, but if your other CI provider is correctly set, it shall trigger the general testing pipeline consisting of Unit tests which will run on a VM, as well as integration tests which will run on the **staging** Databricks workspace
+- to trigger the CI pipeline upon the merging and pushing of code into the `staging` branch.
+The CI pipeline is a general testing pipeline that consists of Unit tests (which will run on a VM), as well as integration tests (which will run on the **staging** Databricks workspace)
-- To trigger the release pipeline, create a release and tag the new code version on the `main` branch:
+- to trigger the release pipeline upon the creation of a release and tagging the new code version on the `main` branch:
 ```
 git tag -a v<your-project-version> -m "Release tag for version <your-project-version>"
 git push origin --tags